Andrew C. Tychsen: World War II

-He spent some time as a battalion commander of the 1st Infantry Replacement Group, before took command of 399th Infantry Regiment, 100th Infantry Division.
+Tychsen spent some time as a battalion commander of the 1st Infantry Replacement Group, before took command of 399th Infantry Regiment, 100th Infantry Division.
 He participated in the Battle of the Bulge, Rhineland Campaign and Central European Campaign.
-At the beginning of January 1945, Tychsen was appointed assistant division commander of the 100th Infantry Division, succeeding Brigadier General John S. Winn.
-He was promoted to the rank of brigadier general on April 12, 1945.
+At the beginning of January 1945, Tychsen was appointed assistant division commander of the 100th Infantry Division, succeeding Brigadier General John S. Winn Jr. He was promoted to the rank of brigadier general on April 12, 1945.
 On August 22, Tychsen succeeded Major General Withers A. Burress as division commander and served with the division until the end of January 1946, when the division was inactivated.

 Retirement

-During the Korean War, Tychsen was served as Chief of Staff of the IX Corps, under command of Major General Willard G. Wyman.
+During the Korean War, Tychsen was served as Chief of Staff of the IX Corps, under command of Major General John B. Coulter.

 Brigadier General Tychsen retired from the Army on June 30, 1953.

 After retirement, he served on the United Nations Rehabilitation Commission for Korea and finally retired in 1958.

 Brigadier General Andrew Christian Tychsen died at the age of 93 on July 3, 1986.
 He is buried at Arlington National Cemetery.